jonaslsaa/StateGraphLib/README.md

 # StateGraphLib

-StateGraphLib is a Python library designed to manage and process stateful nodes within a directed acyclic graph (DAG).
+StateGraphLib is a minimalistic Python library designed to manage and process stateful nodes within a directed acyclic graph (DAG).
 It is particularly useful for AI Large Language Model (LLM) generation tasks and other scenarios where the state of a node depends on the states of its ancestor nodes.
 The library allows for updating node states through external services or AI models, which can be integrated within the node's processing logic.

 ## Features